ChuOkupai/libft/README.md

 make test
 ```

-Then, all compiled binaries are stored in the bin directory.
+Then, all compiled binaries are stored in the examples/bin directory.
 You are free to test the programs and access the source code.

 ### Compile with libft